 Eating.
 I’m just good at it.
 What can I say?
 I have no allergies and very few aversions (well other than a shyness about eating unusual meats such as dog, horse, guinea pig, ostrich and rabbit.)
 I am wondering if my mother who was a strong believer in cooking one meal for all and not catering to my whims, can be thanked for this.
 I usually downed anything she concocted; though I recall reaching my limit at the particularly thick, grainy split pea soup she liked to make; I would pour it into a napkin under the table when she had her back turned (aligning me with beloved children’s book character George the hippo of George and Martha who, clearly conflict-averse like me, repeatedly poured Martha’s split pea soup into his furry slippers).

 - Imaginary play.
 I used to entertain my niece, nephew and my own kids with my made up games when they were younger (and I still sometimes do for my daughter).
-Having an autistic son, I used to feel it necessary to “facilitate play” when he was little because I felt anxious for him to socialize, which meant I was the odd, child-like parent at playdates entertaining the children.
+I was always the odd, child-like parent at playdates entertaining the children.
 Sometimes I still enjoy being a goof-ball parent; see me recently at the playground showing my 6 year old daughter and her friends in the park how to use a whoopie cushion (to their delight).
 More illustrative, a few years back, I made up a silly game with my own kids and my niece and nephew where I pretended to be a tired, rotund business man (with pillows under my shirt to give me girth) who plops into his sad hotel bed only to find it lumpy; the giggling kids under a blanket were the lumps.
 Then, irate, I would call the hotel manager to chew him out and he’d send up a dim-witted exterminator to investigate the bed lumps The kids made me play this game ad nauseum to shrieks of delight.

 - Creepy memory of people.
 I remember people from a long time ago who had little to do with me and most likely have scant to no memory of me.
 This quality is, I imagine, unnerving to someone who cannot firmly place me.
 (This means you may appear on these blog’s pages and be quite surprised!)